 and as a result, my art skills dramatically improved, and my confidence as an artist grew with it.

 Soon after, I photocopied one of my new collages (Original Blessing pictured to the left) and sent it to a friend in California.
 She framed it and hung it on her office wall.
 One of her wealthy clients saw it and called to buy a print of this piece.
 In that sweet instant, everything changed.

 As quickly as I could, I researched and purchased an archival inkjet printer.
 I taught myself how to professionally mat a fine art print, and sold a print of Original Blessing to this blessed first customer.

 This small sale awakened a spark within me — I could suddenly (realistically!) imagine earning my entire living from art and set about making that happen.
-It took four years, but in 2001, I quit my amazing day job (working for the MBTI publisher) and took a major leap of faith to become a full-time artist.
+It took four years of planning, but in 2001 I quit my amazing day job (working for the MBTI publisher) and took a major leap of faith to become a full-time artist.

 During the next four years, I learned how to be a self-sustaining artist, and had the time of my life creating and selling art.
 I loved Monday mornings because I got to return to creating art.
 (I took weekends off to focus on other parts of my life, like my husband and friends.
 Work-life balance, as they say.)
 Each weekday morning, I would spend 5 hours creating new collages, and each afternoon I focused on the business of selling art.

 By 2004, I was winning awards at competitive fine art festivals, having solo gallery shows, and selling to both retail and wholesale accounts.
 I was easily paying the bills and was nearly where I wanted to be as a professional artist.